 An advising and registration appointment is a structured conversation between you and an advisor.
 To get the most out of your individualized advising appointment, please read the content on this page.
 The more you can tell us about your interests, goals and previous college credits, the better we can advise you on the appropriate classes to take.

-We will begin scheduling advising appointments for Fall 2015 classes in March of 2015.
+We will begin scheduling advising appointments for Summer and Fall 2015 classes on

 We encourage you to schedule your advising appointment as soon as possible to maximize the course selection process.
 Generally, appointments are available within 5-7 business days from the time you call – sometimes sooner!

 You can have your advising appointment over the phone or in person, whichever you prefer.
 If you schedule a phone appointment, you’ll need to be sitting at a computer (with internet access) during this one-hour appointment.

 To schedule your advising appointment, please call the Office of Student Success at (970) 382-6985 or toll free (866) 385-3949.